Masking update: As of November 18, 2025, masks are required in patient care areas, patient rooms and waiting rooms.

 By learning, sharing and taking action, we work towards safer care for every patient and a healthier future for our planet.

-Check out a selection of photos from the symposium below.
+Explore the symposium through a selection of photos below.